jnsebgosselin/gwhat/docs/create_project.rst

 Project Folder Structure Overview
 -----------------------------------------------

-This section describes in details the content of :file:`{project folder}` where are stored all input and output files relative to a particular project.
+This section describes in details the content of project folders, where are stored all input and output files relative to a particular project.
-An example of a :file:`project folder` files and folders organization is presented in :numref:`file_and_folder_architecture`.
+An example of a project folder files organization is presented in :numref:`file_and_folder_architecture`.

 .. _file_and_folder_architecture: